A/N: A brand new scene has been added at the end of this chapter (if you read before 9/12/21) with minor changes throughout the rest of the chapter**

 “I will.
 And thank you.”
 Elias smiled.
 “Again.”

 John chuckled.
 “You’re welcome.
-I’m heading out for lunch.
+I’m gonna grab lunch before I go catch my flight.
 You wanna come with, or are you gonna hole yourself up in here for the day?”

 “I brought salad, don’t worry.
 Enjoy your lunch, man.”

 The older man nodded.
 “I’ll do what I can.
 Don’t get too lost in the numbers and research.
 Remember to actually eat the food you brought.
-Don’t lose yourself long enough to starve.”
+Don’t lose yourself long enough to starve or there won’t be a story at all.”

 Elias had chosen Drake’s Place as his bar for the night.
-Though there was a good chance Vito would settle into one of the other bars for the night, but if he sat at Drake’s for enough nights in a row, Vito was bound to walk into the bar at least once.
+Though there was a good chance Vito would settle into one of the other bars for the night, if he sat at Drake’s for enough nights in a row, Vito was bound to walk into the bar at least once.
 By all accounts, Vito was an alcoholic drug abuser.
-A recipe for danger and disaster, of course, but a guarantee that he wouldn’t suddenly stop going to bars.
+A recipe for danger and disaster, of course, but a guarantee that he wouldn’t suddenly stop going to bars, Drake’s Place included.

 All Elias had to do was wait.